Snitker, Dr. Aundrea

 - Ph.D. in Gender Studies specializing in Masculinities, School of Social Transformation, Arizona State University

 - M.A. in Women’s Studies, School of Social Transformation, Arizona State University

-- M.S. in Sociology, 2010 – Portland State University, Portland, Oregon
+- M.S. in Sociology, Portland State University

-Dr. Snitker has over 8 years of experience in research including her work at the Institute of Humanities Research at Arizona State University.
+Dr. Snitker is the Director of Assessment and Institutional Research at Warner Pacific University.
+She started this position in 2016, bringing with her experience in both the social sciences and humanities.
+Dr. Snitker has over 9 years of experience in research including her work at the Institute of Humanities Research at Arizona State University.
 She has also presented her research at several national conferences including the American Sociological Association meetings, the National Women’s Studies Association meetings, and the Society for the Study of Social Problem meetings.
 Her experiences in both the social sciences and humanities give her a unique perspective on the role of assessment and institutional research within higher education.
 She also brings with her statistical knowledge from her graduate work at Portland State University and Arizona State University.
 Additionally, as a teaching associate in the School of Social Transformation at Arizona State University, she has extensive teaching experience within higher education.